top of page

 The Interstellar Hegemony and Early Colonization

-Tensions rose as the demeanor of the Hegemony government became more domineering.
+Beginning around HRU90, tensions rose as the demeanor of the Hegemony government became more domineering.
 The resource requirements of the core planets gradually increased to fuel further expansion and the production of warships to enforce Hegemony rule.
 As pressure on the beleaguered outer worlds increased, dissent festered between outlying colonies and the core worlds.

 Colonial Crisis and the Fall of Homeworld